 - U.S. District Court, Northern District of California

-- Women Lawyers of Alameda County Bar Association, Board of Directors
+- Women Lawyers of Alameda County Bar Association, Board Member

 - Alameda County Bar Association, Executive Committee Member for the Trial Practice Section